Spin glass models from the point of view of spin distributions: Sherrington--Kirkpatrick model

-\subsection{Properties of convergence.}
+\subsection{Properties of convergence}

-Of course, Lemma \ref{LemP1} still holds since it does not really depend on the model.
-However, the role of this lemma in the Sherrington-Kirkpatrick model will be played by the statement that we made at the beginning of the introduction which we now record for the reference.
+Of course, Lemma~\ref{LemP1} still holds since it does not really depend on the model.
+However, the role of this lemma in the\vadjust{\goodbreak} Sherrington--Kirkpatrick model will be played by the statement that we made at the beginning of the introduction which we now record for the reference. \begin{lemma} The joint distribution of spins $(\sigma_i^l)$ and multi-overlaps (\ref{multioverlapN}) converges to the joint distribution of spins (\ref{sigma}) and multi-overlaps (\ref {multioverlap}) over any subsequence along which $\mu_N$ converges to $\mu$. \end{lemma}

-\begin{lemma} The joint distribution of spins $(\sigma_i^l)$ and multi-overlaps (\ref{multioverlapN}) converges to the joint distribution of spins (\ref{sigma}) and multi-overlaps (\ref{multioverlap}) over any subsequence along which $\mu_N$ converges to $\mu.$ \end{lemma} Lemma \ref{LemShift} also has a straightforward analogue for the Sherrington-Kirkpatrick model.
-Let $\la\cdot\ra$ denote the Gibbs average with respect to the sum of an arbitrary Hamiltonian on $\Sigma_N$ and a perturbation term (\ref{HampertSK}) and let $\la \cdot\ra'$ denote the Gibbs average corresponding to the sum of the same arbitrary Hamiltonian and a perturbation as in (\ref{HampertSK}) only with the number of terms replaced by $\pi(c_N) + n$ instead of $\pi(c_N)$ in the first sum and $\pi'(c_N)+m$ instead of $\pi'(c_N)$ in the second sum, for any finite $m,n\geq 1.$ Then the following holds. \begin{lemma} For any bounded function $h$ of finitely many spins, or finitely many multi-overlaps, we have
+Lemma~\ref{LemShift} also has a straightforward analog for the Sherrington--Kirkpatrick model.
+Let $\la\cdot\ra$ denote the Gibbs average with respect to the sum of an arbitrary Hamiltonian on $\Sigma_N$ and a perturbation term (\ref{HampertSK}), and let $\la \cdot\ra'$ denote the Gibbs average corresponding to the sum of the same arbitrary Hamiltonian and a perturbation as in (\ref{HampertSK}), only with the number of terms replaced by $\pi(c_N) + n$ instead of $\pi(c_N)$ in the first sum and $\pi '(c_N)+m$ instead of $\pi'(c_N)$ in the second sum, for any finite $m,n\geq1$.
+Then the following holds.

-\end{lemma} The proof is exactly the same as in Lemma \ref{LemShift}.
-The role of the perturbation (\ref{HampertSK}) will finally start becoming clear in the following exact analogue of Lemma \ref{LemShift2}.